Does Confluence have an AI tool? A complete overview for 2026

 Content creation and editing

-One of the handiest uses for AI in Confluence is simply making the writing process less of a drag.
+One of the handiest uses for AI in Confluence is making the writing process more efficient.
 Atlassian Intelligence can help you get from a blinking cursor on a blank page to a finished document much more quickly.

 For instance, you can use it to:

-• Draft content from a prompt.
-Just give it a simple instruction like, "Draft a project overview for our new mobile app launch," and it’ll spit out a solid first draft for you to edit.
+Draft content from a prompt.
+Just give it a simple instruction like, "Draft a project overview for our new mobile app launch," and it'll spit out a solid first draft for you to refine.

-• Summarize long pages.
-If you’re staring at a massive document or a novel-length comment thread, you can ask the AI to give you the highlights so you can get the gist in seconds.
+Summarize long pages.
+If you're looking at a massive document or a long comment thread, you can ask the AI to give you the highlights so you can get the gist in seconds.

-• Polish your writing.
-Highlight a chunk of text and ask the AI to check for spelling and grammar mistakes, shorten it, or even switch the tone from casual to something more professional.
+Polish your writing.
+Highlight a chunk of text and ask the AI to check for spelling and grammar mistakes, adjust the length, or even switch the tone to match your team's style.

 Finding information and answers

-This is where the AI really tries to solve that "needle in a haystack" problem.
+This is where the AI helps you navigate your documentation effortlessly.
 Instead of you having to guess the right keywords, the Q&A feature lets you ask questions in plain English.
-For example, you can just type "What’s our policy on remote work?" and get a direct answer pulled from the right page in Confluence.
+For example, you can just type "What's our policy on remote work?" and get a direct answer pulled from the right page in Confluence.

 It also has a "Definitions" feature that can act as your company’s internal dictionary.
 It explains jargon, decodes acronyms, and clarifies project codenames.
-This is super helpful for getting new hires up to speed without them having to constantly tap a coworker on the shoulder.
+This is super helpful for getting new hires up to speed quickly and independently.

 Automation with other tools

-For teams that are all-in on Atlassian, this tight integration is a big plus, as it helps bridge the gap between documentation in Confluence and actual tasks in Jira.
+For teams that are all-in on Atlassian, this tight integration is a significant benefit, as it helps bridge the gap between documentation in Confluence and actual tasks in Jira.

 This video provides a great introduction to the AI-powered features available in Confluence through Atlassian Intelligence.

-This is exactly why a unified tool is so important.
-An AI assistant like eesel AI is built from the ground up to connect to all those scattered sources.
-It integrates with Confluence, sure, but it also hooks into all the other apps your team actually uses to give you answers from your entire company brain, not just one corner of it.
+This is exactly where a unified tool can be a great addition.
+A complementary AI assistant like eesel AI is built to connect to all those scattered sources.
+It integrates with Confluence while also hooking into the other apps your team uses, giving you answers from your entire company brain.

 Confluence AI: Pricing and availability